Bayesian model comparison for simulation-based inference

 Bayesian model comparison provides a robust and principled statistical framework for the selection of appropriate scientific models to describe observational data.
 The key quantity to perform model comparison in a Bayesian inference framework is the model evidence, or marginal likelihood, whose estimate allows one to assign relative weights to different models (see, \textit{e.g.}, \citealt{Trotta08} for a review of Bayesian model comparison, particularly in the context of cosmology).
 However, obtaining a precise and accurate estimate of the Bayesian model evidence is a computationally challenging task, involving a multi-dimensional integral which may quickly exceed the available computational resources for parameter spaces of even moderate dimensions.
 A variety of techniques for computing the Bayesian model evidence have been proposed (see, \textit{e.g.}, \citealt{Friel12, llorente2020marginal} for reviews).

 One of the most widely used classes of algorithms for estimating the model evidence, particularly in astrophysics and cosmology, is \textit{nested sampling} \citep{Skilling06}, a method for which posterior inferences can also be computed as a byproduct (see, \textit{e.g.}, \citealt{Buchner21, Ashton22} for reviews of nested sampling).
-Common nested sampling algorithms, such as \textsc{multinest} \citep{Feroz08,Feroz09} and \textsc{polychord} \citep{ Handley15b, Handley15a} have been of remarkable success in multiple research areas.
-However, they can struggle in high dimensional parameter spaces.
+Popular nested sampling algorithms, such as \texttt{MultiNest} \citep{Feroz08,Feroz09} and \texttt{PolyChord} \citep{Handley15b, Handley15a} have been of remarkable success in multiple research areas.
+However, some of them can struggle in high dimensional parameter spaces.
 The recently proposed \textit{proximal nested sampling} framework scales to very high dimensional settings \citep{Cai21}.